 The HI Integration Toolkit is a collection of sample code available in both .NET and Java.
 This toolkit is available for download via this website, GitHub and NuGet.
 If you are following the HI Service Developer Guides, you will be provided direction to download the .NET NuGet package in Guide 1.
 The Healthcare Identifiers Integration Toolkit contains libraries for B2B connectivity to the Healthcare Identifiers service, used to search for IHI, HPI-Is and HPI-Os.
 For more information refer to:

 Sample Code available from GitHub

 Java based sample code equivalent to the dotnet code base.
 We are working on providing updates to the 'clinical-document-library' for existing and new CDA document types.
 Other clients are deemed sufficient as there have been no API changes.

-Services Australia advises that due to scheduled maintenance, there will be an outage to the vendor environment between approximately 6.00pm-8.00pm on Tuesday 10 October 2023 (AEDT).
+Services Australia advises that there will be planned maintenance to the vendor (test) environment between 5:00pm-10:00pm (AEDT) on Wednesday 6 December 2023.

 In this guide, you will Register as a developer for the HI Service, Request Test Certificates and Test Environment Data, Install the Test Certificates locally, Import Certificates in CIS Software.